SignScene: Visual Sign Grounding for Mapless Navigation: Experiments

-We identified three key differences contributing to this disparity.
-First, ReasonNav handles only simple navigational instructions.
-It considers instructions in the form of only 4 cardinal directions($\uparrow, \downarrow, \leftarrow, \rightarrow$), essentially making a Manhattan world assumption and supporting only simple environments and navigational signs.
-Instead of decomposing signs to navigational instructions as our approach does, ReasonNav associates location only with geometric direction, which leads to failures in sequences with more complex scenes and navigational signs.
-Our approach is able to operate without the Manhattan world assumption owing to a more general sign understanding approach.
-Second, ReasonNav does not perform exploration or address the partial observability of the local scene when grounding signs.
-Specifically, it selects the next action immediately after parsing a navigational sign.
-In many scenes, key paths or navigational structures in the surrounding scene are obscured or can only be partially observed when viewing the sign.
-ReasonNav thus makes decisions based only on partial observations of the scene, contributing to high failure rates.
-In contrast, \method{} fuses information spatially and temporally to build up a more complete representation of the local scene for sign grounding.
-Third, ReasonNav makes stronger assumptions in identifying paths in the scene compared to \method{}.
+\textbf{Topology extraction.} ReasonNav makes stronger assumptions in identifying paths in the scene compared to \method{}.
 ReasonNav detects paths based only on geometry, by segmenting out a flat ground plane.
 In contrast, \method{} considers both geometry and semantics, by using a general path segmentation model trained to capture a broader, human-defined notion of paths.
-This allows it to capture more general paths beyond corridors, such as outdoor scenes where paths are defined by terrain types and textures (\eg{} dirt road surrounded by grass).
+This allows \method{} to capture more general paths beyond corridors, such as outdoor scenes where paths are defined by terrain types and textures (\eg{} dirt road surrounded by grass).
 ReasonNav cannot handle outdoor environments, and can fail to correctly identify paths in environments owing to brittleness in its path detection, leading to incorrect grounding of navigational instructions.

+\textbf{Representation frame.} ReasonNav operates on a global map, requiring the VLM to consider the sign orientation and position when grounding the sign.
+In our sign-centric representation, we capture the local scene around the sign and the rendered \method{} is orientated according to the signs' cardinal axes.